ernius/cedilleparser/README.md

 * Position information should be converted into a string and verified.

-* Verification of generated asts against previous parser.
+* Verification of the generated AST against previous parser.

 * There exist three shift/reduce conflicts, two of them seems to be acceptable, but the following one requires further study.